flond7/django-starter/mainProject/mainProject/README.md

   it creates a table that has app-name_model-name (es: api_women)
 - create a serializer (transform tables data in python dictionaries - objects) in mainProject/api/serializer.py
 - create a view in mainProject/api/viwes.py
-- remember to import the model and the serializer in the view
+  remember to import the model and the serializer in the view
-- import the serializer and the model of the view you're creating
+- create an url path in mainProject/api/urls.py

 python manage.py makemigrations